Boston museum workers on 1-day strike over pay, COVID safety

 The union says workers are concerned about pay, safety, workplace diversity and job growth, and that more than 96% of its members had voted in favor of striking.

-The museum said it remained open during the one-day strike and officials said they’re committed to properly paying workers despite the financial challenges posed by the coronavirus pandemic.
+The museum remained open during the one-day strike and had 900 visitors, down from about 1,200 the prior Wednesday, spokesperson Karen Frascona said.
+Officials have said they’re committed to properly paying workers, despite the financial challenges posed by the coronavirus pandemic.

 The MFA Union represents public-facing staff, library workers, educators, curators, conservators, and administrative and professional workers.
 Museum employees voted overwhelmingly last November to join the United Auto Workers Local 2110, a New York-based union representing over 3,000 workers in universities, publishing, museums, law firms and other offices.